ravynsoft/ravynos/README.md

 ## I can code in those!
 How can I help?

 Great!
-We are just getting organized right now.
-Follow the project and watch for updates!
+Take a look at the [project board](https://github.com/mszoek/helium/projects/1) or [issues](https://github.com/mszoek/helium/issues) list to find something that interests you, or contact [mszoek](https://github.com/mszoek).

 ## I don't code.
 Can I still help?

 Absolutely!
 There will be art, documentation, testing, UX and UI work, release management, project management, legal advice, and many other ways to contribute.
-Follow the project and watch for updates!
+Check out the [project board](https://github.com/mszoek/helium/projects/1) and [issues](https://github.com/mszoek/helium/issues) for ideas on how to contribute, or contact [mszoek](https://github.com/mszoek).

+One really big way to help right now would be a project logo!
+I'm thinking a Helium atom in some form but go nuts.

 ## This is a huge effort.
 Y'all must be crazy!